VidhiVadher/Matrix-Hackathon-2026/README.md

-This repository contains all the reference matrtial required to fullfill the Matrix Hackathon successfully.
+This repository contains all the matrtials used and required to make idea into successful execution in Matrix Hackathon 2026